-The newly released 3.5 GHz Citizens Broadband Radio Service (CBRS) will play a significant role in the growth of new Industrial IoT use cases.
-CBRS is a very large swath of license–free, shared spectrum formed to promote the development of new applications.
-The FCC calls it an “innovation band” with the intention for it to ignite new use cases, similar to what WiFi did over 20 years ago.
-Compared to WiFi, however, the CBRS band access is managed, which provides interference protection even though it is license–free.
-Fig. 1 below illustrates the three types of access: General Access, Priority Access and Grandfathered Access.
+CBRS (Citizen’s Broadband Radio Service) is a very large swath of license free spectrum newly released by FCC to promote the development of new applications.
+The FCC calls it an “innovation band” with the intention that it will ignite the new use cases, like what WiFi did over 20 years ago.

+Because CBRS band’s shared access is managed, it provides interference protection.
+The band access is managed by dynamic Spectrum Access Systems (SAS) administered by many 3rd party commercial organizations.
+Fig. 1 illustrates the three types of access: General Access, Priority Access and Grandfathered Access.

-As required by the “device type approval” at power up, every CBSD must contact the shared Spectrum Access System (SAS) over the Internet and receive operating parameters like channel and RF power limit.
+As required at power up, every CBSD must contact the Spectrum Access System (SAS) over the Internet and receive operating parameters like Channel # and RF power limits.
 The SAS provides this authorization in accordance with other CBSDs operating in the area.
-Once the CBSD receives the authorization from the SAS, it can then instruct the downstream EUDs to begin their operation.
+Once the CBSD receives the authorization from the SAS, it then instructs the downstream EUDs to begin their operation.

-Here are some of the salient technical requirements that the CBSD must satisfy –
+Here are some of the salient technical requirements that the CBRS equipment must satisfy –

 Mesh Rider is a Doodle Labs patented wireless technology optimized for Industrial IoT applications.
 It focuses on high speed communication over long distances.
 It can operate in licensed and license-free bands and can avoid interference.
 For more details, refer to the whitepaper: Mesh Rider – An Introduction.

 Mesh Rider has an Ethernet like flat IP architecture to minimize latency.
 Mesh Rider borrows on the best features from the LTE and WiFi to provide a state-of-the-art wireless technology.
 The chart provides a quick comparative look at various technologies available for deploying private wireless networks.